Testing in Production: Pros and Cons

 Disaster Prevention

-No matter how much testing is done in development, it is inevitable that bugs will reach the production stage.
-If the DevOps team is prepared to handle defects at the production stage, the recovery time will be faster.
+No matter how much checking is done in development, it is inevitable that bugs will reach the end stage.
+If the DevOps team is prepared to handle defects at the prod stage, the recovery time will be faster.

 Complete test coverage

-As conditions of a production environment cannot be fully replicated, complete test coverage is not possible before product deployment.
+As conditions of a prod environment cannot be fully replicated, complete test coverage is not possible before product deployment.
 Due to data and traffic limitations, many edge case tests in staging environments will be missed out.
-Testing in production will give full test coverage via continuous monitoring.
+It will give full test coverage via continuous monitoring.
 With production data, every possible scenario can be detected.
-Also, developers often make changes in applications and deploy to production, skipping the Quality Assurance verification.
+Also, developers often make changes in applications and deploy it, skipping the Quality Assurance verification.
 These changes create bugs in the application.
-Testing in production with software testing tools removes the risks caused by these changes.
+Testing in prod with software testing tools removes the risks caused by these changes.

 Cons